megacorvega/autopapermc/README.md

 This guide assumes you already have a PaperMC server up and running.
 [Here](https://www.youtube.com/watch?v=st8F2MPyHKk) is an easy to follow video on how to get one going for 1.16.1.

+**NOTE: Make sure that every batch/script file we create here is located in the same folder as paperclip.jar.

 ## Batch & VBScript Commands
 ___
 ### Server Startup